-The first thing I do is have a drummer take everything out of the drum and listen to what’s going on.
+The first thing I do when recording kick drum is have a drummer take everything out of the drum and listen to what’s going on.
 You need to make sure that the beater head is evenly tuned, to start with.
 You’ll get some strange ill effects if you’ve got one side tuned higher than the other.
 You kinda get this “ba-uum” sound with an additional tail to the hit.

 For muffling, I’ve used sandbags, really thin ones, like the ones you might find for physical therapy or something – those things filed with sand are awesome inside a kick drum.
 A pillow or dense foam can work as well, but they tend to absorb some of the high frequency energy, so keep that in mind.